Uploading a local tag database

 4. 5.
 Reboot the SensorGnome.

 5. 6.
-Load and scroll down to near the bottom of the page where it says "Tag Database" and verify the list of tags includes tags from your project.
+Load the SensorGnome's web interface and scroll down to near the bottom of the page where it says "Tag Database" and verify the list of tags includes tags from your project.

 SensorStation